 Like a lot of dentists we speak to, it can be overwhelming to stay up on all the internet marketing strategies that are proven to get more new patients.
 As a dentist, your job is to create beautiful smiles and happy patients, not learning how to market your dental practice.

-Many of these strategies include all things Google+, Local SEO, Reputation Management, Facebook, Twitter, Youtube, Pinterest, Content Marketing, Search Engine Marketing (google ads), and Website Usability to ensure your website is set up to achieve your main goals which is phone calls and contact form signups for your practice.
+Many of these strategies include all things Google Business Listing, Local SEO, Reputation Management, Facebook, Twitter, Youtube, Pinterest, Content Marketing, Search Engine Marketing (google ads), and Website Usability to ensure your website is set up to achieve your main goals which is phone calls and contact form signups for your practice.

-It is getting increasingly difficult to keep up with google, and achieve the much coveted first page rankings for not only natural (non-paid) results, but the more important Google+ Local listings, which google is predominantly taking over most of the first page with now.
+It is getting increasingly difficult to keep up with google, and achieve the much-coveted first page rankings for not only natural (non-paid) results, but the more important Google Maps Listings, which google is predominantly taking over most of the first page with now.

-This could change at any minute, but as a local business owner, it is critical you position your practice high in that section, which we call the “7-pack” of google listings, as research shows it gets up to 70% of all service business inquiry calls.
+This could change at any minute, but as a local business owner, it is critical you position your practice high in that section, which we call the “3-pack” of google listings, as research shows it gets up to 70% of all service business inquiry calls.
 This is a huge opportunity for you to gain market share with your business.

 Not only that, but managing your online reputation is not critical to the success of your dental practice.
 The power is in the consumers hands.
 If one of your staff have a bad day, and treat a patient harshly, it will be on the Internet in the form of an online review in a matter of minutes.

-There are still a large number of people who skip the ads at the top of the page, and even skip the Google+ Local listings, and go right to the natural results.
-This cannot be ignored, therefore a local SEO plan should be in place to get your dental practice high on the first page, in the natural results for your practice.
+There are still a large number of people who skip the ads at the top of the page, and even skip the Google Maps listings, and go right to the natural results.
+This cannot be ignored, therefore a local SEO plan for dentists should be in place to get your dental practice high on the first page, in the natural results for your practice.

 With youtube being the second biggest search engine in the world, are capitalizing on it!
 I have worked with many dentists who have a youtube channel and a few videos, but they are not optimized to get search results, so they sit in youtube in oblivion.